-The Department of Housing and Urban Development (HUD) informed the City of Lancaster that it will receive \$1,451,253 in Community Development Block Grant (CDBG) entitlement funding for Fiscal Year 2024.
-For the third year in a row, the City of Lancaster fell below the minimum threshold to receive a Fiscal Year (FY) 2024 Emergency Solutions Grant (ESG) allocation due to HUD's formula allocation regulations.
-To this end, the City will not be receiving direct ESG entitlement funding for the 2024 Program Year.
-This plan will primarily focus on how the City plans to utilize its reduced CDBG funding resources in 2024.
+The City of Lancaster, Pennsylvania anticipates an entitlement grant from the Department of Housing and Urban Development (HUD) in the amount of \$1,378,690 for the Community Development Block Grant (CDBG) program for Fiscal Year 2025.
+The City of Lancaster anticipates that it will fall below the minimum threshold to receive a Fiscal Year (FY) 2025 Emergency Solutions Grant (ESG) allocation due to HUD's formula allocation regulations.
+Therefore, this plan will primarily focus on how the City plans to utilize its reduced CDBG funding resources in 2025.

-The City is tasked with leveraging this resource to create and foster a viable, resilient community to develop and implement mutually reinforcing approaches to providing housing, creating quality living environments, and expanding economic opportunities for the principle benefit of low- and moderate-income City residents and households.
-This plan will describe how the City of Lancaster will utilize this CDBG funding in its 2024 Program Year to improve the City of Lancaster.
+The City is tasked with leveraging this resource to create and foster a viable, resilient community to develop and implement mutually reinforcing approaches to providing housing, creating quality living environments, and expanding economic opportunities for the primary benefit of low- and moderate-income City residents and households.
+This plan will describe how the City of Lancaster will utilize this CDBG funding in its 2025 Program Year to further community development goals laid out in our 2021 - 2025 Consolidated Action Plan.